WFCD/WFinfo/README.md

 # Usage

 1. Download the [latest release](https://github.com/random-facades/WFInfo/releases)
-1. Run WFInfo.exe and wait for it load the databases
+1. Run WFInfo.exe and wait for it to complete the initial load (databases + OCR data)
 1. Click the Cog Icon to open Settings, and configure your hotkey, scaling, etc
 1. Press the hotkey on a fissure reward screen to show the display (Or wait if you turned on auto mode)